k00mi/gitaly/doc/design_ha.md

 ## Stages until v1.0

-Rome wasn't built in a day, nor will Praefect be build in one.
-To iterate towards a true HA system some properties will not be met until v1.0.
-Before that milestone, an beta stage will worked towards.
+Rome wasn't built in a day, nor will Praefect be built in one.
+To enable for an iterative approach towards a true HA system, some requirements will not be met until v1.0.
+Before that milestone is reached, a beta stage will be worked towards.

-The beta stage will consist of only a few required building blocks to iterate on towards the envisioned HA system.
+The beta stage will consist of only a few building blocks required to iterate towards the envisioned HA system.
 The first of those building blocks is creating and maintaining repository replica's.
 By maintaining a replica, there's no requirement for the replica to be up to date right after each mutation on the repository.
 Detecting that a repository is mutated, and bringing replicas up to date in a consistent matter is the primary goal.
 Implicit in this goal is a way to perform leader election.